Digital advertisers continue to suffer massive losses every year — about 97% of marketing budgets go to waste because only 3% of ad clicks convert.

-This phase of the post-click experience starts after visitors click the post-click landing page CTA button, it begins after you get the conversion.
+This phase of the post-click landing page starts after visitors click the post-click landing page CTA button, it begins after you get the conversion.

 And while it’s easy to lose sight of the big picture when you get a conversion, you shouldn’t forget that the visitor journey doesn’t end with click of the post-click landing page CTA button.

 In fact, the opportunity for nurturing and retaining the visitor who’ve converted on your post-click landing page has just begun.
 You can only successfully nurture and retain customers if you properly optimize your Thank You pages and emails.

 The Thank You page is just what its name suggests; it’s a page that says thank you to visitors after they click the post-click landing page CTA button.
 The thank you page is simultaneously followed by a thank you email, which serves the same purpose as the Thank You page.

 A typical Thank You page consists of a thank you message for the converted visitor.
 The primary purpose of the